Skip to main content

 We seek to ensure that we engage only with those Suppliers who uphold the values to which we adhere and require that all our Suppliers, through contractual commitments, act ethically and with integrity at all times, sharing our commitment to humane and safe working practices.

-Whilst we are not aware of any incidents of modern slavery within our supply chains or any part of our business to-date, we continue to undertake risk assessments and analysis across our organisation to ensure consistency, comprehensiveness and quality in the manner and mode of Supplier assessment, both pre and post-engagement.
+Whilst we are not aware of any incidents of modern slavery within our supply chains or any part of our business to- date, we continue to undertake risk assessments and analysis across our organisation to ensure consistency, comprehensiveness and quality in the manner and mode of Supplier assessment, both pre and post-engagement.
 Where our Suppliers operate in sensitive industries and countries, we undertake enhanced risk assessments and monitoring measures to ensure that slavery and human trafficking does not occur in our supply chains.
+3 Modern Slavery and Human Trafficking Statement 2025 We recognise our responsibility to respect internationally recognised human rights and expect our employees, suppliers and business partners to uphold equivalent standards throughout their operations and supply chains.

 POLICIES, PROCEDURES AND COMPLIANCE